dalenfree/azure-resume-challenge/README.md

 Ok, so, I kind of cheated here and in **Step 3**.
 I have brushed up against HTML and CSS before in a previous role and also when putting together the website for my wife's business, but ChatGPT did play a big role here for this project - not only as a time saver but also as a learning tool.

 >[!TIP]
 >If you are not a front-end developer (I am not), I enthusiastically recommend using generative AI to help with this part of the challenge.
-I had a clean HTML and CSS resume template in seconds, but the exercise of revising/customizing it served as a great learning experience.
+There are also loads of free HTML/CSS templates out there as well that can get the job done as well.

 ## Step 3: CSS
-Pretty much the same as Step 2.
+Pretty much the same as **Step 2**.

 ## Step 4: Static Website
 Setting up the static website was dead simple.
 Just uploaded my index.html and style.css to the blob.